-Turn signal and hazard lights are used in road travel to alert other drivers.
+Turn signal and hazard lights are used to alert other drivers.

-Switches (A) activate left and right turn signals.
-Press the switches again to turn the lights off.
+Switches (A) activate the left and right turn signals.
+Press the switches again to turn the selected signal off.

 Turn signals can also be controlled with the REEL/DISC SPEED switches on the ground speed lever (GSL) when the header is disengaged.